g-d-4/An_Investigation_into_the_Auralization_of_Moving_Sound_Sources_Using_a_Kalman-Filter-THESIS_REPO/README.md

 PS: All the audio files are read in as arrays using np.load() as the signals were previously stored as np arrays using sf.read() and then written to binary files using np.save()/ np.savez() for increased portability

-Link to the Google Drive: https://drive.google.com/drive/folders/1jSTFwkyU0omvLX7l1e6CRNismbH63cZk?usp=sharing
+Link to the Google Drive to hear the auralized audio files: https://drive.google.com/drive/folders/1jSTFwkyU0omvLX7l1e6CRNismbH63cZk?usp=sharing